-The year has ended on a shock for Whanganui with the sudden death of one of the city's most well liked and respected doctors.
+The year has ended in shock with the sudden death of one of Whanganui's most well liked and respected doctors.

 Chris Cresswell, acting head of Whanganui Hospital's emergency department, died while riding his mountainbike on Saturday.